Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Experiments

 \section{Experiments}

-In this section, we compare sampling for two different settings: classical diffusion sampling (\emph{iid}) and Langevin simulation (\emph{sim}).
-We consider a model to be consistent when the outputs of these two approaches match.
-We demonstrate that our approach improves the consistency of diffusion models across several settings.
-We begin with a two-dimensional toy example---the Müller-Brown potential \citep{muellerbrown1979}---followed by alanine dipeptide, and conclude with a model that generalizes across dipeptides.
-The code is publicly available at \ourCode{}.
+In this section, we evaluate the consistency of diffusion models by comparing samples obtained through classical denoising (\emph{iid}) with those generated by sequential Langevin simulations (\emph{sim}) using forces derived with the score--force relation from \cref{eq:score-equals-forces}.
+In other words, we verify the alignment of \cref{eq:central-consistency} for energy-based models and show superior performance.
+We demonstrate our approach (\emph{ScoreMD}) on three biomolecular systems---alanine dipeptide, Chignolin, and BBA---and introduce a transferable model that generalizes across dipeptides, improving over existing state-of-the-art Boltzmann generators \citep{klein2024tbg}.
+The code, model weights, and self-contained notebooks in JAX and PyTorch are publicly available at \ourCode{}.

-\textbf{Metrics.} We mainly compare the 2D free energy surfaces across different methods.
-For molecules, we use the dihedral angles $\varphi, \psi$ to reduce the data to two dimensions.
-We report an approximated \gls{JS} divergence to describe the similarity between the sampled and reference densities.
-We also report the \gls{PMF} error, which computes the squared distance between the negative logarithms of the samples and the reference, giving more weight to low-density regions \citep{durumeric2024learning}.
-More details about the metrics can be found in \cref{appx:metrics}.
+\textbf{Metrics.} As the main metric of interest, we compare the 2D free energy surfaces of the equilibrium distributions obtained by different methods.
+For dipeptides, we project the data onto the dihedral angles $\varphi$ and $\psi$, while for proteins we perform \gls{TICA} \citep{perez2013identification} on bond distances and dihedral angles to recover two representative coordinates.
+To quantify differences between free energy surfaces, we report the \gls{PMF} error \citep{durumeric2024learning}, which measures the squared distance between the negative logarithms of the sampled and reference densities in the projected space.
+This metric places higher weight on low-density regions compared to alternatives such as the \gls{JS} divergence.
+Additional details are provided in \cref{appx:metrics}.

-\textbf{Baselines.} We train a conservative \emph{Diffusion} model and have re-implemented the \emph{Two For One} method \citep{arts2023} using a continuous-time diffusion process to ensure comparability.
-Both methods use the same architecture, with the only difference being that \emph{Two For One} evaluates at a non-zero diffusion time for simulation.
-For transferability, we re-train the \emph{Transferable \gls{BG}} model \citep{klein2024tbg} with coarse-graining and compare it without reweighting.
+\textbf{Baselines.} We train a conservative \emph{Diffusion} model and re-implement the \emph{Two For One} method \citep{arts2023} within the same continuous-time diffusion framework to ensure a fair comparison.
+Both models use identical architectures and training procedures and hence produce the same iid samples (up to numerical errors); their only difference lies in the diffusion time used during evaluation.
+Specifically, \emph{Two For One} performs simulation at a finite diffusion time $\t \gg 0$ to enhance stability, whereas \emph{Diffusion} is evaluated at $\t = 10^{-5}$.
+For transferability, we re-train the \emph{Transferable \gls{BG}} model \citep{klein2024tbg} with coarse-graining and use it without reweighting.

-We compare these baselines with three models introduced in this work: \emph{Mixture} refers to the \gls{MoE} scheme with three models trained on the intervals $(0, 0.1)$, $[0.1, 0.6)$, and $[0.6, 1.0)$.
-All models are combined for iid sampling, while only the smallest-timescale model is used for simulation.
-The models for larger timescales are reduced in size and complexity. \emph{Fokker-Planck} refers to a model where we use the loss from \cref{eq:fp-training} to train a single model. \emph{Both} combines these two approaches with the regularization only applied to the smallest-timescale model.